 When you start talking about suing ACS (Association for Children’s Services) and Legal Aid and the Court, my guess is that it will be an uphill battle to win such a lawsuit because each of these entities will argue that they did what they did because they thought it was in the “best interest of the child.”

 Can ACS and Legal Aid and the Courts make mistakes?
 Can they act overzealously in some cases?
 Can the wrong conclusions ever be reached in these cases?
 Sure.
-It is highly probably that a few mistakes were made over the course of many years and that some children’s “best interest” were not served at all by decisions rendered.
+It is highly probable that a few mistakes were made over the course of many years and that some children’s “best interest” was not served at all by decisions rendered.